Jay Perez is a Top Columbus Family Law Attorney

 - The educational opportunities that would have been available to the child had the circumstances requiring a child support order not arisen

-- The responsibility of each parent for the support of others, including support of a child or children with disabilities who are not subject to the support order
+- The responsibility of a parent to support others, including support of a child with disabilities.

-- Post-secondary educational expenses paid for by a parent for the parent’s child or children, regardless of whether the child or children are emancipated
+- Post-secondary educational expenses paid for by a parent for the child or children, regardless of whether they are emancipated

 Ohio is an equitable distribution state.
 This means that the division of marital property will be as fair as possible under the circumstances; however, this does not necessarily mean equal.
-In a divorce proceeding, the court may determine what constitutes marital property and what constitutes separate property.
-If an equal division of marital property would be inequitable, the court will divide it between the spouses based on specific facts.
-A few examples of factors that would be considered include:
+In a divorce proceeding, the court may determine what constitutes marital property and separate property.
+If an equal division of marital property would be inequitable, the court will divide it between the spouses based on a wide range of considerations.

 - the duration of the marriage

 - the assets and liabilities of the spouses

 - the desirability of awarding the family home, or the right to reside in the family home for reasonable periods, to the spouse with custody of the children of the marriage

 - the liquidity of the property to be distributed